 NOTE 3: The number of PLMN-specific UE Capability IDs that UE stores in non-volatile memory is left up to UE implementation.

 - It shall be possible for a UE to change the set of UE Radio Capabilities in time and signal the associated UE capability ID, if available.

+- if a UE capability ID is assigned by a PLMN when a UE capability filter is used, then the UE capability ID is used only when the PLMN applies the same filter (the UE may otherwise signal a wider set of capabilities and use or obtain a different UE capability ID).

 - The network or the Manufacturer shall be able to change the UE Capability ID associated with a device, e.g., due to a SW upgrade enabling new UE Radio Capabilities on the device side (for the manufacturer assigned UE Capability ID) or for remapping or OAM procedures in the network side;- At any given instant the UE has only one UE capability ID that is indicated to the network.